Owais-Khan/ImageAnalysisTools/README.md

-# ImageAnalysisTools
-The scripts in this repository provide useful tools to analyze medical images.
+The scripts in this repository are useful tools to analyze medical image data.
 You will need to set up the following libraries for majority of these scripts:
 1. vtk
 2. vmtk (see www.vmtk.org)
 3. numpy